-Bosnia may well have scored 30 goals in the qualification phase and boasted all three top scorers in its group but the man who emerges as the team's best player of these finals may not be a goalscorer or creator.
-He is the one who has given Bosnia one thing it lacked before the tournament - balance in the midfield.
-Although he played most of his club football at center back, Susic saw in Besic the qualities to augment his side futher forward.
+Bosnia may well have scored 30 goals in the qualification phase and boasted all three top scorers in their group but the man who emerges as their best player of these finals may not be a goalscorer or creator.
+He is the one who has given Bosnia the one thing they lacked before the tournament - balance in the midfield.
+Although he played most of his club football at centre-back, Susic saw in Besic the qualities to augment his side futher forward.

-From relative obscurity Besic was suddendly marking the Messi at the Maracana in a World Cup.
-It may have been a sudden rise but Besic was certainly not overawed by the task at hand.
+From relative obscurity Besic was suddenly marking Messi at the Maracana in a World Cup.
+It may have been a sudden rise but the 21-year-old was certainly not overawed by the task at hand.
 There was a maturity in his game against Argentina that belied his years and contradicted the impression some had of him as a hot-head.
 His performance, albeit on the losing side, was warmly received in his homeland as fans and pundits gushed over the perceived solution to a long-standing Bosnian problem.

 |MUHAMED BESIC | Bosnia-Herzegovina

-Many of Bosnia's goals in the qualification campaign came against the smaller teams.
-There lingered the perception that the two-striker formation would be a little unrefined for the bigger sides at the World Cup.
-Susic initiated a tactical plan for a 4-2-3-1 in the buildup to the tournament.
+Many of their goals in the qualification campaign came against the smaller teams.
+There lingered the perception that their two-striker formation would be a little unrefined against the bigger sides at the World Cup.
+Susic initiated a tactical plan for a 4-2-3-1 in the build-up to the tournament.

 Flaws were ironed out.
-Sead Kolasinac was sourced as a left back - meaning temporary solutions in that position, either Senad Lulic or Sejad Salihovic - no longer had to be fielded.
-Most encouraging for Bosnia though is the stable midfield base that has been provided by Besic.
+Sead Kolasinac was sourced as a left-back, meaning temporary solutions in that position, either Senad Lulic or Sejad Salihovic, no longer had to be fielded.
+Most encouraging for Bosnia though is the stable midfield base that has been given to them by Besic.

 His inclusion has permitted Pjanic and Misimovic to take the game to opponents.
-Bosnia is a narrow favorite for its second Group F match against Nigeria in Cuiaba on Saturday and if it is to live up to expectations, and go through to the knockouts, the 21-year-old will be key.
+Bosnia are narrow favourites for their second Group F match against Nigeria in Cuiaba on Saturday and if they are to live up to expectations, and go through to the knockout stages, Besic will be key.

 "Muhamed means a lot to us," Pjanic said.
 "I play well with him in the midfield.
 He has made a very good impression on me.
 He is a high-quality player.
 We are all satisfied with his efforts, the will he demonstrates, how he plays."